wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 If $f(x) = c$, where $c$ is a constant, then the derivative of $f$ with respect to $x$ is zero:
 $$\LARGE \frac{d}{dx} c = 0$$
 ### Think About it...
+Remember the Derivative measures the **rate of change** as a ratio.
+	A constant implies no change.

 If say the velocity is constant, then the rate of change of velocity - that is acceleration, is zero.
 	Because velocity is constant and thus does not have a rate of change, because it does not change.
 		And therefore, the derivative of velocity, that is, acceleration (i.e. the rate of change of velocity), does not exist.